There are only a finite number of excluded minors for the class of bicircular matroids: Finding

 Our main objective for this section now follows from Lemmas \ref{bill} and \ref{B6}:

-\begin{lem} Let $N$ be an excluded minor for the class of bicircular matroids, of rank at least eight, and let $e$ be an element such that $N \del e$ is essentially 3-connected and represented by a 2-connected type 3 graph $G$.
-Then there is a bicircular twin $M$ for $N$ relative to a set $X$ of size three, represented by a graph $H$ in which $|V_H(X)| \geq 5$, and such that for every subset $Z \subseteq X$, $N/Z$ is vertically 3-connected and $H/Z$ is 2-connected and type 3. \end{lem}
+\begin{lem} Let $N$ be an excluded minor for the class of bicircular matroids, of rank at least {ten}, and let $e$ be an element such that $N \del e$ is essentially 3-connected and represented by a 2-connected type 3 graph $G$.
+Then there is a bicircular twin $M$ for $N$ relative to a set $X$ of size three, represented by a graph $H$ in which $|V_H(X)| \geq 5$, {no element in $X$ is a loop in $H$,} and such that for every subset $Z \subseteq X$, $N/Z$ is vertically 3-connected and $H/Z$ is 2-connected and type 3. \end{lem}